 Holistic therapies differ from conventional therapies because they consider the whole person when addressing an issue rather than just concentrating on the individual symptoms.
 But in many ways holistic therapies are similar to conventional therapies in the sense that both therapies aim to improve the health and wellbeing of the person receiving the therapy.
-And like insurance for conventional therapists, holistic insurance is tailored to the specific cover needs of the therapy profession.
+And like insurance for conventional therapists, holistic insurance is tailored to the specific cover needs of the holistic therapy profession.

 Like most standard business insurance policies, holistic insurance covers:

 - Accidental damage to or theft of the therapist’s business property

 - Employer’s liability insurance to cover the therapist in the event that an employee claims compensation from them